-The VirtualHere USB Server shares USB devices over the network.
+The VirtualHere USB Server enables remote access to USB devices over a network.
 The server runs entirely in userspace, therefore it is inherently more stable than kernel based solutions.
 VirtualHere was the first company to create this entirely userspace USB server.
 No compilation or kernel modules are required, and now VirtualHere has innovated again!
 The server is entirely statically complied, no linux run-time libraries are required at all on the server!
 The server can be run as a console only daemon, for easy integration into run-level scripts.
 Diagnostic messages are output to syslog.

 VirtualHere is perfect for OEM integration because:

 - Bring your own device - turn any linux based device into a USB Server!
-E.g raspberry pi0/1/2/3/4/5, desktop, router, switch, android phone, blade server or your custom pcb!
+E.g raspberry pi0/1/2/3/4/5, desktop, router, switch, blade server or your custom pcb!
 You choose the most cost effective and suitable hardware for your use.

 - The server is entirely userspace - this is much more stable and easy to update than kernel based solutions.
 Running in userspace means that any server problems do not crash the entire server device.

-any version of Linux (including Android), and on any architecture!This makes OEM deployment trival, nothing else is required on the server device besides the basic linux kernel. (e.g VirtualHere CloudHub firmware fits in 4MB including the Linux kernel and Administration GUI!)
+will run on any version of the Linux Kernel, and on any architecture!This makes OEM deployment trival, nothing else is required on the server device besides the basic linux kernel. (e.g VirtualHere CloudHub firmware fits in 4MB including the Linux kernel and Administration GUI!)

 - All settings are stored in a simple text file auto-generated with sensible defaults - no complicated registry settings